-What is Adderall?
+What is the dark truth about Adderall?
 It is a prescription medication that is a combination of dextroamphetamine salts and amphetamines.
 Adderall is a stimulant; it stimulates the central nervous system.
-Subsequently, Adderall is used to treat ADHD and narcolepsy.
+Subsequently, it is used to treat ADHD and narcolepsy.
 The drug also has a very real dark side.
 Adderall has many names such as: amphetamine and dextroamphetamine, speed, uppers, black beauties, Addys, and pep pills.

 What is the Dark Side?